-- Open Library of Humanities - KU Libraries is now a contributor to the Open Library of Humanities (OLH), a peer-reviewed gold open access platform for the humanities that aims to provide free online access to scholarship, including the OLH mega-journal (a new trans-disciplinary space for humanities work) and five other journals, which will launch in September 2015.
-As a gold open access publisher, the OLH operates via funding from an international library consortium and does not require fees from the authors whose work it publishes.
-For more about KU Libraries' participation in OLH, see: KU Libraries joins Open Library of Humanities.
+- Open Library of Humanities - We are a contributor to the Open Library of Humanities (OLH), a peer-reviewed gold open access platform for the humanities that aims to provide free online access to scholarship, including the OLH mega-journal (a new trans-disciplinary space for humanities work) and 26 other peer reviewed, open access journals to date.
+As a gold open access publisher, the OLH operates via funding from an international library consortium without fees to authors or readers.
+For more about KU Libraries' participation in OLH, see KU Libraries joins Open Library of Humanities.

-- arXiv - The University of Kansas is now a supporting member of arXiv, an open access digital archive of over 1 million scientific e-prints that has been online since 1991. arXiv hosts scholarship and research results from the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, and statistics that are heavily used by members of the KU community.
+- arXiv - We are a supporting member of arXiv, an open access digital archive of over 1 million scientific e-prints that has been online since 1991. arXiv hosts scholarship and research results from the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, and statistics that are heavily used by members of the KU community.